HydraDragonAntivirus/HydraDragonAntivirus/README.md

 **Why does my antivirus detect this as malware?**
 - It's a false positive.
 It's a one-file compiled Nuitka file and contains website signatures without obfuscation.
 It's a completely open-source product.

-**Why is it 300MB?**
+**Why is it 700MB?**
-- Because of website signatures.
-They are not very effective but can detect old viruses.
-If you want, I can remove them.
+- Because of website signatures and Ghidra.
+Website signatures are not very effective but they can detect old viruses.
+I can remove them if you want.
+Ghidra is for decompiling but takes too much space.

 **I get unexpected errors when using compiled YARA-X rules.**
 - I don't usually encounter this problem, please create an issue.